fzipp/gocyclo/README.md

-Gocyclo calculates cyclomatic complexities of functions in Go source code.
+Command gocyclo calculates cyclomatic complexities of functions in Go source code.

-The cyclomatic complexity of a function is calculated according to the following rules:

-     1 is the base complexity of a function
-    +1 for each 'if', 'for', 'case', '&&' or '||'
+For more information on the metric refer to https://en.wikipedia.org/wiki/Cyclomatic_complexity.

 To install, run

-    $ go get github.com/fzipp/gocyclo
+    $ go get github.com/nodirt/gocyclo

-and put the resulting binary in one of your PATH directories if `$GOPATH/bin` isn't already in your PATH.

 Usage:

-    $ gocyclo [<flag> ...] <Go file or directory> ...
+    $ gocyclo [<flag> ...] <Go file or package> ...

 Examples: